jonathan-s/django-sockpuppet/docs/persistence.md

 When you access the index page, the value will initially be set to 0.
 If the user changes the value of the text input, the value is updated to reflect whatever has been typed.
 This is possible because reflex data takes precedence over view data.

 {% hint style="success" %}
-Sockpuppet doesn't need to go through django routing.
+Sockpuppet doesn't need to go through Django routing.
 This means updates are processed much faster than requests that come from typing in a URL or refreshing the page.
 {% endhint %}

-Of course, instance variables are aptly named; they only exist for the duration of a single request, regardless of whether that request is initiated by accessing a URL or clicking a button managed by javascript through the library StimulusReflex.
+Of course, instance variables are aptly named; they only exist for the duration of a single request, regardless of whether that request is initiated by accessing a URL or clicking a button managed by StimulusReflex.

 ### The stimulus\_reflex context variable

-When Sockpuppet calls your django view, it passes any active instance variables along with a special context variable called `stimulus_reflex` which is set to `true`. **You can use this context variable to create an if/else block in your template or view that behaves differently depending on whether it's being called within the context of a Reflex update or not.**
+When Sockpuppet calls your Django view, it passes any active instance variables along with a special context variable called `stimulus_reflex`, which is set to `true`. **You can use this context variable to create an if/else block in your template or view that behaves differently depending on whether it's being called within the context of a Reflex update or not.**

 {% tabs %}
 {% tab title="pinball\_view.py" %}